Deborah Madison: Other writing

 She has written for the magazines Gourmet, Saveur, Food and Wine, Kitchen Gardener, Fine Cooking, Orion, Organic Gardening and Eating Well, and for the Time-Life Cookbook Series.
 She has also written for Martha Stewart Living, Bon Appetite, Diversions, Kiplingers, Garden Design, Kitchen Garden, Cooks, Vegetarian Times, Metropolitan Home, East-West Journal, the Los Angeles Times, Home and Garden, and the International Slow Food Journal.

 New Mexico

+Madison lives in Galisteo, New Mexico with her husband, artist Patrick McFarlin, who co-authored and illustrated their book What We Eat When We Eat Alone.

 When she first moved to New Mexico, Madison managed the Santa Fe Farmers' Market and served on its board for a number of years.
 Madison has been active in the Slow Food movement, founded the Santa Fe Chapter, was active on the ARK committee and served on the scientific committee of the Slow Food Foundation for Biodiversity.

-She is on the board of the Seed Savers Exchange and the Southwest Grassfed Livestock Association, and is the co-director of the Edible Kitchen garden at Monte del Sol Charter School in Santa Fe, New Mexico.
-She lives in New Mexico with her husband, artist Patrick McFarlin, who co-authored and illustrated their book What We Eat When We Eat Alone.
-She is the founding chef at Café Escalara in Santa Fe.
+She has been on the board of the Seed Savers Exchange and the Southwest Grassfed Livestock Association, and was co-director of the Edible Kitchen garden at Monte del Sol Charter School in Santa Fe, New Mexico.
+She was a founder of Santa Fe's Café Escalara with chef David Tanis and restauranteur Brian Knox.